cosmos/cosmos-sdk/docs/gaia/validators/validator-faq.md

   * The pool obtains `R + R * 5%`: 105 Atoms
   * Commission: `105 * 80% * 1%` = 0.84 Atoms
   * Validator's reward: `105 * 20% + Commission` = 21.84 Atoms
-  * Delegators' rewards: `105 * 80% - Commission` = 83.16 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: `105 * 80% - Commission` = 83.16 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their staking)
 * For each non-proposer validator:
   * The pool obtains R: 100 Atoms
   * Commission: `100 * 80% * 1%` = 0.8 Atoms
   * Validator's reward: `100 * 20% + Commission` = 20.8 Atoms
-  * Delegators' rewards: `100 * 80% - Commission` = 79.2 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: `100 * 80% - Commission` = 79.2 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their staking)

 ### What are the slashing conditions?

-If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
+If a validator misbehaves, its bonded staking along with its delegators' staking and will be slashed.
 The severity of the punishment depends on the type of fault.
 There are 3 main faults that can result in slashing of funds for a validator and its delegators:

 * **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A
 * **Unavailability:** If a validator's signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded
-* **Non-voting:** If a validator did not vote on a proposal, its stake will receive a minor slash.
+* **Non-voting:** If a validator did not vote on a proposal, its staking will receive a minor slash.

 Note that even if a validator does not intentionally misbehave, it can still be slashed if its node crashes, looses connectivity, gets DDOSed, or if its private key is compromised.

 ### Do validators need to self-bond Atoms?

 No, they do not.
-A validators total stake is equal to the sum of its own self-bonded stake and of its delegated stake.
-This means that a validator can compensate its low amount of self-bonded stake by attracting more delegators.
+A validators total staking is equal to the sum of its own self-bonded staking and of its delegated staking.
+This means that a validator can compensate its low amount of self-bonded staking by attracting more delegators.
 This is why reputation is very important for validators.

 Even though there is no obligation for validators to self-bond Atoms, delegators should want their validator to have self-bonded Atoms in their staking pool.
 In other words, validators should have skin in the game.

 In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-bonded Atoms.
 If a validator's self-bond goes below the limit that it predefined, this validator and all of its delegators will unbond.

-### How to prevent concentration of stake in the hands of a few top validators?
+### How to prevent concentration of staking in the hands of a few top validators?

 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
 The Cosmos Hub will rely on the same effect initially.
 In the future, other mechanisms will be deployed to smoothen this process as much as possible:

 * **Penalty-free re-delegation:** This is to allow delegators to easily switch from one validator to another, in order to reduce validator stickiness.
 * **Hack bounty:** This is an incentive for the community to hack validators.
-There will be bounties proportionate to the size of the validator, so that a validator becomes a bigger target as its stake grows.
+There will be bounties proportionate to the size of the validator, so that a validator becomes a bigger target as its staking grows.
 * **UI warning:** Users will be warned by Cosmos Voyager if they want to delegate to a validator that already has a significant amount of staking power.

 ## Technical Requirements